 - Community College of Allegheny County, Washington branch

 The ultimate on-line resource for Genealogy and History in Washington Co., Pennsylvania. this includes Revolutionary and Civil War sites.

 - Washington & Jefferson College in the City of Washington -- A Best College in America named by US News and World Reports in 2006.

 - Waynesburg University - Southpointe Center

-Memorial Park Site at Lock Haven, Central PA - Registered 1982
+4. Memorial Park Site at Lock Haven, Registered 1982

-Organized research examinations of this site since 1979 have uncovered prehistoric Native American culture and artifacts from 8,000 years of history from 7000 BC to 1000 AD.
-This is the Middle Archaic through the Late Woodland periods of habitation and history through about 1749.
+Organized research examinations of this site since 1979 have uncovered prehistoric Native American culture and artifacts from 8,000 years of history from 7000 BC to AD 1000.
+This is the Middle Archaic through the Late Woodland periods of habitation through about 1749.

 The strongest cultural evidence of habitation is provided by Clemson Island people living in the joined river basins of the West Branch Susquehanna River and the Bald Eagle River valleys during the Late Woodland era, but undiscovered until the 1970s.
 After archaeological excavations, the park was acquired by the Pennsylvania Historical and Museum Commission after setting its borders in 1980. it was registered as a National Historic Site in 1982.